• Skip to primary navigation

 Strategy

-In this case, we will assume that the area of a "heart" shape is made up of a square with two semicircles attached to its sides. then, we will use the strategy of breaking down a complex shape into the simple shapes that make up its parts.
+In this case, we will assume that the "heart" is made up of a square with two semicircles attached to its sides. then, we will use the strategy of breaking down a complex shape into the simple shapes that make up its parts.

 With that assumption, we have a square, whose area is given by the formula Asquare=a2, and two semicircles.
 The distance D is simply the square's diagonal.